fuse-open/uno/README.md

 npm install @fuse-open/uno
 ```

-This will install `uno`.
-Pass `--save-dev` to install as a dependency in your local project, or `-g` to install
-the command globally on your system.

-Please note that this package contains .NET software that will need [Mono](http://www.mono-project.com/download/)
-to run on Linux and macOS.
+This will install the `uno` command and core libraries.

 ## Abstract